Regent Road Retail park

 So far, two national retailers have confirmed that they would be interested in returning to the site, although they can’t be named for legal reasons.

-Katy acknowledged the current concerns, as she stated: “It’s a long process and it’s also really scary for people who live in the area and it’s a lot change and we’re very keen to listen and work with them but I think at the moment it is quite strong objections and we understand that.”
+She stated: “It’s a long process and it’s also really scary for people who live in the area.
+It’s a lot of change and we’re very keen to listen and work with them but I think at the moment it is quite strong objections and we understand that.”

-One local resident, Nic Leonard, who originally posted the petition wrote “the increase in traffic needed to build these TEN apartment blocks including the third tallest in the UK outside London will make an already dire situation unbearable.”
+Resident Nic Leonard, who originally posted the petition, wrote: “The increase in traffic needed to build these TEN apartment blocks including the third tallest in the UK outside London will make an already dire situation unbearable.”

-And this was also shared by Salford Liberal Democrat chair John Grant, who is campaigning for “a balanced and community-focused development rather than a ‘concrete jungle.”
+Salford Liberal Democrat chair John Grant is also campaigning for “a balanced and community-focused development rather than a concrete jungle.”

-With Councillor of the Quays Ward, Paul Heilbron added: “We don’t need thousands more unaffordable apartments in an already densely populated area with traffic and parking challenges,
+Quays Ward Councillor Paul Heilbron added: “We don’t need thousands more unaffordable apartments in an already densely populated area with traffic and parking challenges,

 “We believe any redevelopment should include essential shops, services, and green spaces to serve the existing community.”

-However, Katy Issacs confirmed that there have been initial talks with social housing developers to make some of the housing ‘affordable’, as well as hopes to improve transport connections and include traffic calming measures.
+The Henley spokesperson confirmed that there had been initial talks with social housing developers to make some of the housing ‘affordable’, as well as hopes to improve transport connections and include traffic calming measures.

-And if the proposed plans are to go through, Henley have said that it will be completed in two phases, meaning not all of the shops would be closed at one time.
+The scheme is due to be completed in two phases, meaning not all of the shops would be closed at one time.

 Leave a Comment